oppia/oppia-web-developer-docs/Google-Summer-of-Code-2023.md

 **Q: Can I submit more than one proposal to Oppia?**

 A: Yes, you can.
 However, we strongly recommend picking one project and writing a solid proposal for it.
 Splitting attention across multiple projects might not be a great idea.
-(That said, GSoC is offering full-length and half-length projects, one exception might be if you're interested in doing either the 'full version' or the 'half version' of a project idea that can support both modes.
+(That said, GSoC is offering full-length and half-length projects, so one exception might be if you're interested in doing either the 'full version' or the 'half version' of a project idea that can support both modes.
 In such a case, you would be welcome to submit both the 'full version' and the 'half version' as separate applications, but, before doing so, please make sure that you'd be happy with either outcome if you are selected.)

 **Q: How early should I start working on the proposal?**